-Parents and Carers are responsible for ensuring their children attend school.
-The school has a number of procedures for checking the attendance of students and informing parents or carers.
+Parents/Carers are responsible for ensuring their children attend school.
+The school has a number of procedures for checking the attendance of students and informing parents/carers.
 Below is a summary of the process:

-- 1. At 8:45am on Monday, Tuesday, Thursday and Friday each morning there is a full school assembly.
+- 1. At 8:45am on Monday, Tuesday and Thursday there is a full school assembly.
 Students sit in roll call classes and are supervised by their roll call teachers.
-On Wednesday, rolls are marked in roll call rooms. - 2.
+On Wednesday and Friday, rolls are marked in roll call rooms. - 2.
 Rolls are marked electronically during assemblies by teachers. - 3.
 Teachers electronically mark their class rolls every lesson.

-Parents are notified via SMS messaging if their child is absent or late to school.
-Parents can then verify their child's absence by the following methods:
+Parents/Carers are notified via SMS messaging if their child is absent or late to school.
+Parents/Carers can then verify their child's absence by the following methods:

-- 1. SMS reply - 2.
-Phone call to the office - 3.
-Note to be given to their child's roll call teacher upon return to school - 4.
-If the school is not notified by any of the above, the absence is classified as unexplained - 5.
-If the absence is not explained, the Year Adviser may contact the parents.
-In cases of a large number of absences, the Home School Liaison Officer may be notified and interviews may be conducted during school time with the Head Teacher Student Wellbeing
+- 1. SMS reply

+- 2. Phone call to the office

+- 3. Note to be given to their child's roll call teacher upon return to school

+If the school does not receive notification, the absence is classified as unexplained.
+If the absence is not explained, the Year Adviser may contact the parents/carers.
+In cases of a large number of absences, the Home School Liaison Officer may be notified and interviews may be conducted during school time with the Head Teacher Student Wellbeing.

 It is essential that students attend school on time.
-The Head Teacher Lateness will issue an After School Detention and contact the parent/carer if a student is late on three occasions without explanation.
+The Head Teacher Lateness will issue an After School Detention and contact the parent/carer if a student is consistently late without explanation.
 A common cause of poor or unsatisfactory school progress is regular absences.
 Absences due to illness are inevitable; however, absences from school for activities such as shopping, minding small children or family outings are not acceptable.
-Dental and medical appointments should be arranged outside of school hours, (including Tuesday afternoon sport) so that the student's learning is not interrupted.
+Dental and medical appointments should be arranged outside of school hours, including Tuesday afternoon sport, so that the student learning is not interrupted.